 According to the conceptual approach, Sarah’s death from anguish represents an extreme counter-reaction to the superhuman emotional neutrality of the midrashim in Genesis Rabbah.
 Descriptions of hesitation and fear of the father and son on their way to the Akedah would not be enough to express antagonism to martyrdom as the expression of love for God.
 In contrast, Sarah’s death upon hearing the accounts of her husband’s serene near-sacrifice of their son, even though she has seen that he has been saved and stands before her safe and sound, is a tragic expression of the rejection of the legitimacy of Akedah.

-The gender studies explanation addresses Sarah’s absence from the story of the Akedah.
+The gender studies explanation uses the juxtaposition of Sarah’s death and the Akedah story to address Sarah’s absence from the story of the Akedah.
 In the midrashic version of Leviticus Rabbah, the verb tzavḥah (“cried out”) is used to describe Sarah’s reaction: “At that moment, she cried out six cries of woe.”
 The same verb is used in several midrashim to characterize the behavior of women when they are visited by trouble or distress, as in the case of Sarah herself in another midrash that describes her anger at Abraham, and in a more explicitly typological manner: “a woman whose way is to cry out” (PT Avodah Zarah 2:1, p.
 40c).
 The attributed outcry of Sarah indirectly justifies Abraham’s choice not to involve Sarah before he set out to fulfill the divine command.
 If Sarah died upon hearing the news of the Akedah, even though her son Isaac now stood before her alive and unharmed, she certainly would not have been able to cope with the thought that her son was about to be slaughtered, and would have prevented Abraham from carrying out the divine command.

 The literary approach to answering my question pertains to the broader context in which the midrash was incorporated into Leviticus Rabbah and the Pesiqta in the section dealing with the death of Aaron’s sons.
-The death of Aaron’s sons is explained in the biblical passage as resulting from excessive love towards God: “They approached before the Lord and they died” (Leviticus 16:1)..
-The text also describes Aaron’s silent reaction to the death of his two sons: “And Aaron was silent” (Leviticus 10:3).
+One explanation that emerges from the biblical verses concerning their sin connects their death to their closeness to God: “They approached before the Lord and they died” (Leviticus 16:1), which can be understood as connecting their death to their fierce desire to be close to God.
+The text also describes Aaron’s silent reaction to the death of his two sons: “And Aaron was silent” (Leviticus 10:3) ), which is reminiscent of Abraham’s calmness when complying with the Akedah commandment.
 The pain over the tragic death of Aaron’s sons is expressed in the midrash through the figure of Elisheva, their mother: “Elisheva, daughter of Amminadav, did not rejoice, and you seek to rejoice in my world?
 Elisheva, daughter of Amminadav, saw four joys in one day: her husband was the High Priest, her brother-in-law was the king, her brother was the prince, and her two sons were deputy priests and as soon as they entered, they came out burned.
 Her joy turned into mourning, as it is written ‘After the death of the two sons of Aaron’ (Leviticus 16:1)” (Pesiqta de-Rav Kahana, ibid.).
 The mention of Sarah in the context of the potential death of her son resulting from excessive divine love creates a conceptual and gender-based symmetry between the midrash about Elisheva and her sons and the midrash about Sarah.

 3. From Mount Moriah to Sarah’s Burial - Midrash Ecclesiastes Rabbah